Choosing the best business checking account can be daunting as a small business owner.

 You won’t have the hassle of excluding personal transactions from the business ones while categorizing them.

-I use QuickBooks Self-Employed, so I can track the different types of income sources (PayPal, direct deposits, checks) and to calculate quarterly taxes.
+QuickBooks Self-Employed makes it easy to track different types of income sources (PayPal, direct deposits, checks) and to calculate quarterly taxes.

 It’s important to understand the type of business you’re operating.
 You can be a freelancer who is a sole-proprietor and don’t necessarily need to open a “business” checking account.